 - Acne rosacea: Acne rosacea is a chronic skin condition of unknown etiology wherein the central part of the face, that is, the cheeks, eyes, and nose, becomes red and flushed (8).
 This inflammatory condition can affect the skin surrounding the eyes and eyelids, causing chalazion development (6) (9).

 - Seborrhea: Seborrhea or seborrheic dermatitis is a chronic, inflammatory skin condition affecting the sebaceous gland-rich regions, such as the scalp and face (10).
 Overgrowth of Malassezia yeast is the likely cause for the condition.
 Seborrhea could cause chalazion development when the condition affects the eyelids (6).

 - Bacterial and viral infections: Although uncommon, bacterial and viral infections of the meibomian glands and its ducts can cause a chalazion.
 In such cases, the chalazion may lead to a stye.
 Staphylococcus aureus is a common bacteria known to cause chalazion.
+So a chalazion can also occur after conjunctivitis.
 A chalazion may also occur following follicular conjunctivitis or other systemic infection (6).

 Some of the other risk factors for chalazion formation in children include eyelid injury or trauma, exposure to air pollutants, tuberculosis, and medical conditions, such as hyperlipidemia and diabetes.

 What Are The Symptoms Of Chalazion?

 A chalazion may develop on the upper or lower eyelids of one or both eyes.
 The following are the various signs and symptoms of a chalazion (2).